Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 So your dog has been lying down, or perhaps even sleeping, and as he gets up, he limps for a few steps.
-The limping is noticeable for the most part for a few seconds, but after this he walks normally, as if nothing ever happened.
+The limping is noticeable for the most part for a few seconds, but after this, he walks normally, as if nothing ever happened.
 What gives?

 This limping shouldn't be confused with a dog stretching after getting up.
 Some dogs will stretch their back legs straight and then drag them for just a little—silly dogs!
 One moment you are thinking about calling your vet and the next, your dog is acting fine.
 So should you or shouldn't you call the vet?
-Is it possible that the dog just slept in a bad position and that the one of its legs fell asleep?
+Is it possible that the dog just slept in a bad position and that one of their legs fell asleep?
 This is certainly an interesting question.
 It happens to us humans occasionally, so why not to Rover?

 First of all, why do limbs fall asleep in the first place?
 This happens when pressure is put on certain nerves and blood vessels associated with sensation.
 That prolonged pressure causes the nerves to go a little haywire because the communication between the limb and the brain becomes erratic or is lost.
 This leads to a tingling, pins-and-needles sensation known as paresthesia.